bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 It made me *miserable*.
 Pushing myself to work for long blocks at a time was physically and mentally demanding.
 I had to actively force myself *not* to triage that issue, leave that comment, or tackle that PR.
-And conversations across our team of dozens of globally-distributed contributors simply didn't have the decency to stay nicely confined to a 9-5 schedule!
+And conversations across our team of dozens of globally-distributed contributors simply didn't have the decency to stay nicely confined to my 9-5 schedule!

 So, how did I square the circle?
 The time and freedom to tackle bigger projects was a huge advantage, but all those little tasks still mattered!
-And even though a more flexible schedule was probably *good* for me, I needed to make sure that work didn't consume my whole life.
+And even though moving to a more flexible schedule was probably healthy for me, I needed to make sure that work didn't consume my whole life.

 My solution: **focus tasks**.
 Every work day (but not days off!), I would pick a single task to focus on.
-Writing a piece of documentation, reviewing a complex PR, adding a feature, refactoring a complex bit of code, preparing a design doc, running a Merge Train...
+Writing a piece of documentation, reviewing a complex PR, adding a feature, refactoring a complex bit of code, preparing a design doc, running the weekly Merge Train...
 I would focus on that when I was feeling well, get done what I could, and as soon as my focus broke or the task was completed, that was it.
-I was *done work* for the day.
+I was "done work" for the day.

 To complement this, the strict 9-5 M-F schedule would be relaxed.
 I could work whenever I felt like it (turns out, for me, that's quite a bit): tackling the million little things that help keep Bevy ticking along.